maher460/Pitt_CS1550_recitation_materials/project1/README.md

 ```
 ./start.sh
 ```
-- choose either linux(original) or linux(devel) using keyboard arrow keys and click enter to boot that particular kernel
+- choose either linux(original) using keyboard arrow keys and click enter to boot that particular kernel
 - login as root user: username = "root" and password = "root"
 - you have successfully booted linux using QEMU!